mattr9124/agent-loop/README.md

 # Future Ideas
 These are all just for learning purposes since they all exist already but are thing I want to better understand:
 * Add MCP support for tools
-* Allow continuous chat rather than just single prompt execution
+* ~~Allow continuous chat rather than just single prompt execution~~
-* Verify the output, maybe implement some basic guardrails
+* ~~Verify the output, maybe implement some basic guardrails~~ (not exactly verified but added some guardrails in the system prompt, probably can go further